InContextReporting/slate/source/index.html.md

 });
 ```

-CodeBlueBot is a transcription virtual assistant that listens for phrases typical during a Code Blue event then triggers a function with event details.
+CodeBlueBot is a transcription virtual assistant that listens for phrases typical during a Code Blue event then triggers a custom function with event details.

 Example utterances that will trigger events